dixego/AdventOfCode2020-hs/day13/README.md

 A mathematical puzzle, neat!

-To be fair, I could only tell part 2 could be solved via the Chinese Residue Theorem by writing down what finding the solution would mean:
+To be fair, I could only tell part 2 could be solved via the Chinese Reminder Theorem by writing down what finding the solution would mean:

 _So if at time `t` the bus with ID 7 arrives, then at time `t+1` arrives bus 13, then at